arman-durrani/button-app/README.md

     docker run -p 8000:8000 {image-name}

 The -p flag orchestrates port-mapping between a container and your virtual machine.
+I believe that the virtual machine's port 8000 is already mapped to your local machine's port 8000.

 NOTE : If your port forwarading is correct but the port is continuously loading, it may mean that the port is already in use for some reason.
 Reset your ports and try again.